 - Check the temperature as you fill so you don’t need to add water at the end.

 - Power showers use almost twice as much water as gravity-fed showers.

-- Keeping showers to five minutes or less will ensure you don’t let excessive water run to waste.
+- Keeping showers to four minutes or less will ensure you don’t let excessive water run to waste.
 To help you keep track use a showertimer.

 - Fix an aerating showerhead.